jalbam/fake_rest_server/README.md

 It is very easy to extend using PHP language.
 The project already includes some examples with routes, methods, functions and data as user accounts, etc. as examples (in both the **[example](example)** and the **[example_easy](example_easy)** folder) but they can be deleted.

 The only really-needed code is located in the **[src](src)** folder.
 Inside of it, the **[route_1](src/route_1)** folder and all of its content can also be deleted since it is just an example.

+## License
+This project can be used, reproduced, distributed and modified freely for any non-commercial purposes but always keeping the author's name and copyright clauses.
+Other than that, just use this project as you wish but never sell it!